mnsht/moonrocks/README.md

 _Need to work on this section..._

-1. Run `yarn add @cereallarceny/src react-icons react-router-dom` in your app
+1. Run `yarn add moonrocks react-icons react-router-dom` in your app
 2. Add a `<ThemeProvider theme={theme}>` to your project's root, and pass it a theme.
-You can either add your own theme or import the one used in this library like such: `import { theme } from '@cereallarceny/src';`.
+You can either add your own theme or import the one used in this library like such: `import { theme } from 'moonrocks';`.
 We also export `ThemeProvider` from styled-components, which is bundled in the library.
-3. To import a component in a file, simply type `import { Box } from '@cereallarceny/src';`
+3. To import a component in a file, simply type `import { Box } from 'moonrocks';`
 4. GG.